Neural networks trained with SGD learn distributions of increasing complexity: Learning increasingly complex distributions on CIFAR10

-\paragraph{Methods} We trained neural networks with different architectures on both CIFAR10 and the clones introduced in \cref{sec:introduction}, which we describe in detail below.
+\textbf{Methods} \quad We trained neural networks with different architectures on both CIFAR10 and CIFAR10 clones like the Gaussian mixture, which we describe in detail below.
 Networks were trained three times starting from the same standard initial conditions given by \texttt{pytorch}~\cite{paszke2019pytorch}, varying only the random data augmentations and the order in which samples were shown to the network.
 Unless otherwise noted, we trained all models using vanilla SGD with learning rate 0.005, cosine learning rate schedule~\citep{loshchilov2017sgdr}, weight decay~$5\mathrm{e}^{-4}$, momentum 0.9, mini-batch size 128, for 200 epochs (see \cref{app:cifar10-architecture-training} for details).